ngavhane/workspace/Acr_Pyramid/README.txt

 Getting Started
 ---------------
+- Create a virtualenv using python 2.7 interpreter and activate it
 - cd <directory containing this file>
+- pip install -r requirement.txt

-- $VENV/bin/pip install -e .
+- pip install -e .

-- $VENV/bin/pserve development.ini
+- pserve development.ini

+open http://localhost:6543/ in browser for web interface